 "If labor cannot be induced, the combination of twice weekly reactive nonstress testing and estimation of amniotic fluid volume provide the best means of monitoring the fetus.

-pregnancy needs to be given strong consideration, Dr. Resnick advised at
+the pregnancy needs to be given strong consideration, Dr. Resnick

 Source: Obstetrics & Gynecology 2004; 103: 657-62

-(if NST is not reassuring, the AFI is bumped up to a BPP),
+weeks (if NST is not reassuring, the AFI is bumped up to a BPP),

 clinically (startle reflex).
-This test produced a sensitivity
+This test produced a sensitivity of

 57.35%, greater than any other observed in nonstress

-I do weekly NSTs also.
+spooked); I do weekly NSTs also.
 I encourage labor and follow my

 I think there are a lot of midwives who feel the 42 week cut off isn't fair especially for ladies who routinely go overdue probably because they have long cycles and actually ovulated later than the time allowed for in Naegele's Rule.
 I've heard there have been studies that show that women in colder climates are pregnant on an average longer than women in warmer climates.
 I don't know who or where published, but I don't care enough about it to research it.
 I do know that being down here in Texas, my clients usually deliver between 40 and 41 weeks.
 I have only had two clients go to 42 weeks in the past 5 years.